-- The application form will be evaluated by the SCK•CEN's Scientific Council.
+- The application form will be evaluated by the SCK•CEN Scientific Council.
 When judged positively, the applicant will be invited to give an oral presentation on the research topic to a jury at SCK•CEN in Mol, Belgium.
-The various dates for these oral presentations have already been fixed and can be found in the section “timing”.
-Please reserve all these dates in your diary, since the exact date and timing will be determined only later by the SCK•CEN Academy and cannot be changed.
+The various dates for these oral presentations have already been fixed and can be found in the section ”Timing”.
+Please reserve all these dates in your agenda, since the exact date and timing will be determined only later by the SCK•CEN Academy and cannot be changed.

 - Preference is given to candidates who have obtained a Master degree (or equivalent) with at least distinction in the final year.
 The period between being awarded the Master degree and the planned starting date of the PhD should not exceed 5 years.

 - Citizens of States that have not signed/ratified the Non Proliferation Treaty are excluded from R&D topics related to the nuclear fuel cycle.